|

 fabrication and application to real word problems.

-in Electrical Engineering and Nanotechnology from the
+She earned a dual Ph.D. in Electrical Engineering and Nanotechnology from the University of

 Prof. Pyayt's Research Group